 Members of the congregation met with Bishop Mike Rinehart, members of the Lutherhill Ministries staff and others in the community to envision a new future for Zion.
 The congregation voted unanimously to donate its assets to Lutherhill Ministries – the Gulf Coast Synod’s outdoor ministry – for the purpose of opening a retreat center on Galveston Island.
 Lutherhill Ministries assumed ownership of the Zion property on January 1, 2012.

-Upon completion of the renovation in early Fall 2016, Zion will be renewed – Zion Retreat Center, a retreat and conference center with a ministry that will include summer camp, programmed retreats, family reunions, congregation council retreats and other groups seeking a venue for ministry and other activities.
+Zion is renewed as of the completion of the renovation in Winter 2016.
+Zion Retreat Center, a retreat and conference center with a ministry that includes summer camp, programmed retreats, family reunions, congregation council retreats and other groups seeking a venue for ministry and other activities.